 Greta Zornes, PhD

-What projects are you most proud of?
-While working in Australia, I had the opportunity to work on many challenging water reuse projects.
-I was the Environmental/Regulatory Lead working on the commissioning of the Gippsland Water Factory in Victoria, which is both a municipal recycled water facility and an industrial wastewater treatment facility.
-Working closely with the regulators and our team, I led validation of the reverse osmosis (RO) system using a Rhodamine Dye technique that was new to Australia at the time.”
+Greta’s most notable project introduced a new water-reuse technique to a client in Australia.
+“I was the environmental/regulatory lead working on the commissioning of the Gippsland Water Factory in Victoria, which is both a municipal recycled water facility and an industrial wastewater treatment facility.
+Working closely with the regulators and our team, I led validation of the reverse osmosis system using a Rhodamine Dye technique that was new to Australia at the time.”